Automotive design: History

 In the early days of the automobile, manufacturers prioritized function over form, focusing on building simple, reliable, and affordable vehicles.
 Some automakers began incorporating artists to combine styling with engineering.
 Visual appeal remained secondary to technical and safety advancements until the 1930s, an era that, despite its financial challenges, became a high point of creative coachbuilding.
 World War II halted the momentum, but it evolved when the industry restarted in the late 1940s, heavily influenced by the Jet Age.

 Automobile design is an artistic form.
 However, the artwork and models created by designers are routinely destroyed so as not to be seen by competing automakers.
 Great car designers are visionary artists who can translate their ideas from sketches and models into tangible vehicles.
 Their work is a blend of artistry and engineering, shaped by collaborations with engineers who help bring their creative concepts to life.
 Some automobile forms have served to influence the success and careers of successive designers.

-The design process is being transformed by new technologies.
-Artificial intelligence (AI) and generative design software are automating repetitive, time-consuming tasks such as sketches and clay models.
-Rather than replacing human artists, new technologies can amplify their creative work, freeing designers to focus on innovation and high-level conceptualization.